BredaUniversityGames/xs/docs/design/design.md

 Everything follows from these key points.

 **Code-first.** Code is a creative expression and in xs code is the main way to create games.
-All game logic is written in a scripting language, The engine's UI is minimal and mostly used for debugging, tweaking and inspection.
+All game logic is written in a scripting language.
+The engine's UI is minimal and mostly used for debugging, tweaking and inspection.

-**Rapid ideation.** Scripts should be hot-reload without restarting and a new project should take minutes to get off the ground.
+**Rapid ideation.** Scripts should be hot-reload without restarting and new projects should take minutes to get off the ground.
 The UI should exposes game parameters at runtime for live editing.

 **No features, no bugs.** Every line of API is promise that needs to be kept for the lifetime of the project. xs actively tries to maintain minimal feature set, but one the works reliably at all times.